 The World Health Organization is the body charged under the 1961 and 1971 drug conventions with the scientific and medical review of proposals for scheduling narcotic drugs and psychotropic substances under international control.
-Under the 1961 Single Convention on Narcotic Drugs, the Commission on Narcotic Drugs can either accept a World Health Organization proposal regarding changes in the control of substances or take no decision at all.
-[220] Under the 1971 Convention on Psychotropic Substances, the Commission must take into account the Organization's recommendations, which are 'determinative' with respect to medical and scientific matters, while bearing in mind other economic, social, legal, administrative, and other factors it considers relevant. ^[221] In the context of these two conventions, the Commission thus has the discretion to accept, reject, or amend the Organization's recommendations, but it may not place a substance under international control without such a recommendation, as the legal criteria for doing so under the conventions would not have been met.^[222] In making its determination on scheduling matters, the Commission should take into account State obligations under the right to health and, at a minimum, prioritise exploring the medical benefits of substances under consideration that could warrant a change in their control status.
+Under the 1961 Single Convention on Narcotic Drugs, the Commission on Narcotic Drugs can either accept a World Health Organization proposal regarding changes in the control of substances or take no decision at all.^[220] Under the 1971 Convention on Psychotropic Substances, the Commission must take into account the Organization's recommendations, which are 'determinative' with respect to medical and scientific matters, while bearing in mind other economic, social, legal, administrative, and other factors it considers relevant. ^[221] In the context of these two conventions, but it may not place a substance under international control without such a recommendation, as the legal criteria for doing so under the Commission should take into account State obligations under the right to health and, at a minimum, prioritise exploring the medical benefits of substances under consideration that could warrant a change in their control status.